boardgameio/boardgame.io/docs/immutability.md

 # Immutability

-The principle of immutability as applied to state changing functions like the moves in [boardgame.io](https://boardgame.io/) mandates that moves be pure functions.
-What this means is that you cannot depend on any **external state**, nor can you have any **side-effects**, i.e. you cannot mutate the arguments or any external state.
+The principle of immutability as applied to state changing functions like moves in [boardgame.io](https://boardgame.io/) mandates that they be pure functions.
+What this means is that you cannot depend on any **external state**, nor can you have any **side-effects**, i.e. you cannot modify anything that isn't a local variable (not even the arguments).

-The benefits of architecting a system with this principle are that you can ensure repeatability (moves can be replayed over a particular state value multiple times at various places) and you can do cheap comparisons to check if something changed.
+The benefits of architecting a system with this principle are that you can ensure repeatability (moves can be replayed over a particular state value multiple times in different places) and you can do cheap comparisons to check if something changed.

 A traditional pure function just accepts arguments and then